The annual conference of

 The program part of GA

-about 300 sessions of workshops, lectures, worship services and activities
+offers about 300 sessions of workshops, lectures, worship services and

-Celebration on Thursday evening.
+Celebration on Wednesday evening.
 You can choose from separate

 tracks for young adults, professional staff, religious education, lay leaders

-such as board members, and topical interests such as climate change or gay rights.
+such as board members, and topical interests such as climate change or gay

-usually one of its most moving moments, is the Service of the
+programming, usually one of its most moving moments, is the Service of the

 Predictably, GA also has an